ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/index.md

 - Or, have your IDE prompt, via autocomplete, what is valid before you type it

 Let's see it in action.
 Our `Player` dataclass says that `guardians` is a `list`, but a list of what?
 Currently you could assign anything you want to it.

 Instead, let's signify that it is a list of `Guardian` instances:

 ```python
 guardians: List[Guardian] = field(default_factory=list)
 ```

 ## Note

 As you type `List`, use Ctrl-Space-Space to complete it, which also generates the import.
 Same for `Guardian`.

 What is `typing.List` and why can't we use `list`?
 It is a "generic", which lets it further specify the types of things it contains.
 `list` saves an import but doesn't allow us to say "list of Guardians".

 Next, let's indicate that `add_guardian` can only take a `Guardian` instance:

 ```python
 def add_guardian(self, guardian: Guardian):
     self.guardians.append(guardian)
 ```

 To see how this helps us "fail faster", imagine we are writing `test_construction` and we thought `p.guardians` was a dictionary:

 TODO screenshot of PyCharm warning on `assert [] == p.guardians.keys()`

 Rather than wait to run the test and decipher the diff, our IDE immediately warns us with the very-specific reason of the problem.

 Or, imagine we thought `add_guardian` took a string identifier for looking up a guardian.
 Our IDE also warns us with a perfect message:

 TODO Screenshot of `p.add_guardian('mary-jones')`

 In this latter case, the code would have stored the string.
 Type annotations, combined with the immediate feedback in the IDE, helped us "fail faster", as we type.

 Here is our final version of `player.py`:

-`embed:tutorials/visual_pytest/jump_to_error/player02.py`

-TODO

-- Remove the type hinting stuff, move it to a different section

-- Make sure the numbers of the include files is right after transition to .md
+`embed:tutorials/visual_pytest/jump_to_error/player.py`